 The first two cohorts make up the majority - around 70%.
 The third cohort are the 30% who are succeeding.
 Why?
 This cohort has a CEO who recognizes this is a fundamental and lasting change across industries.
 This CEO recognizes that their personal daily involvement and leadership will drive digital transformation and that the impact of these decisions will cascade throughout the organization affecting the people, processes, and technology.

 Resistance to digital transformation can be born from uncertainty.
 However, the Strategy-to-Execution (S2E) process addresses this very issue.
 S2E equips you with the tools and knowledge to help you make decisions around your product/service, channels and digital operating model design.
-Transitioning to a digital transformation operating model shouldn’t slow you down.
+Transitioning to a digital transformation consulting or operating model shouldn’t slow you down.
 The Strategy-to-Execution process arms you with ability to run and improve your 1.0 analog business model while you transition and transform to the 2.0 digital operating model.

 Just like other operational processes, the Strategy-to-Execution process needs to be re-imagined.
 The inputs, process and outputs are the components of strategy and the operating model brings this vision to life.

 - It is People: The pivotal factor in how we organize work, collaborate in design, engage employees, make decisions, and assign leadership roles.

-- It is Process: The processes and customer experiences we offer must become central and vivid elements of our new operating model.
+- It is Process: The processes and customer experiences strategy we offer must become central and vivid elements of our new operating model.
 Today, they are opaque and marbled into to our functional org charts, when in reality those processes should be our guiding light.

 - And yes, it is Technology: but this is actually the easiest part.